 Because Workers’ Compensation operates as a “no-fault” system, it does not matter if you caused the accident.
 You will still be eligible for benefits.

 In Pennsylvania, every auto insurance policy must carry personal injury protection coverage (PIP) of at least $5,000 per person.
-Some corporate auto insurance policies have much higher coverage.
+Some corporate auto insurance policies have a much higher coverage.
 This coverage applies regardless of fault and workers injured in a work-related vehicle accident can apply for PIP benefits.

 Pennsylvania law says that Workers’ Compensation should apply first when covering the medical bills of injured workers, and then PIP benefits.
 In cases where auto insurance pays first, the company will seek reimbursement from the Workers’ Compensation carrier.